Fund-vs-fund · International FI

 Why these two differ

-Both funds share the same PDS document filed on FMA Disclose.
-Always verify current fees, risk indicators, and investment mandates against the source PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Both funds share the same PDS on FMA Disclose.
+Verify all figures against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on this summary.

 What's different at a glance